anandu06dev/ng4StarterKit/README.md

 **» CQRS in reactive systems**<br/>

-Angular's built-in change detection mechanism allows us to built reactive applications.
-State changes made on all levels are reflected...
+As described before, in the traditional server-side CQRS architecture state changes in the write model are propagated to the read model by sending events.
+However, the client-side won't receive any notification to reflect it's current state.

-Not every time we need to ...
+To achieve a greater consistency between the client- and server-side, we can implement the following patterns: Pub-Sub, Polling, Optimistic Update or POST/Redirect/GET.

-deal with reactive state mutations and could request the read model directly from the view layer through user events.
+Angular's change detection allows us to reflect state changes in the component's template.
+This is important to prevent inconsistent results in the view layer.
-Unfortunately, the HTML5 IndexedDB is not able to provide us a notifications when state changes.
+State changes on the

 **» Projection by entity**<br/>

-Aggregate entities can provide the data for read model objects.
-Adding factory methods to return read models, or even a separate read model repository ... @TODO [text]
+Aggregate entities can provide the data for read models.
+Adding factory methods that return read models, or even a separate read model repository ... @TODO [text]

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/VMPRO.PNG)